Wesley French

 Wesley French Bio

 Wesley M. French (born November 30, 1996) is an American professional football center for the Cleveland Browns of the National Football League (NFL).
-He spent seven years playing college football at Western Michigan University, seeing game action during five of those seasons both as a defensive tackle and offensive lineman.
-French was signed by general manager Chris Ballard of the Indianapolis Colts as an undrafted free agent in 2022.
-After failing to see game action during his 2022 rookie year, French made his first career NFL start on September 24, 2023, on the road against the Baltimore Ravens.
+A native of St. Joseph, Michigan, French spent seven years at Western Michigan University, playing both defensive tackle and offensive lineman before reaching the professional ranks as an undrafted free agent in 2022.
+He has since built his career as a reliable interior lineman, working his way from a quiet rookie season to starting appearances in the NFL.

 Early Life and Background